khulnasoft-lab/design.khulnasoft.com/contents/brand-messaging/style-formatting.md

 name: Style and formatting
 ---

 For any style questions not directly addressed below, refer to the [Associated Press Stylebook](https://www.apstylebook.com/).
 Where the guidance below conflicts with AP style, the guidance below takes priority.

+## Word list

-For guidance on how to use specific terms, refer to the [recommended word list in the documentation](https://docs.gitlab.com/ee/development/documentation/styleguide/word_list.html).
+For guidance on how to use specific terms, refer to the [recommended word list](https://docs.gitlab.com/ee/development/documentation/styleguide/word_list.html) in the documentation style guide.

 ## Style